 Currently the FAA and most of the international community uses the term "UA" or "UAS" for UA System.
 Previously used terms to identify unmanned aircraft are ROA, RPV, and UAV.

-The Aircraft Certification Service (AIR) at FAA headquarters in Washington, D.C. holds this responsibility and may be reached via email or telephone (202) 385-6684.
-All questions regarding the process and procedures required to obtain an experimental certificate will be answered by AIR.
+The Aircraft Certification Service – Production and Airworthiness Division (AIR-200) at FAA headquarters in Washington, D.C. holds this responsibility and can be reached via email or telephone (202) 385-6346.
+All questions regarding the process and procedures required to obtain an experimental certificate will be answered by AIR-200.
 1, 3, 5

 No. Currently, there are no means to obtain an authorization for commercial UAS operations in the NAS.
 However, manufacturers may apply for an experimental certificate for the purposes of R&D, market survey and crew training.